JenteJan/CookieClickerBot-python/readme.md

 # Cookie Clicker Bot

 This script automates the game [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) using Selenium WebDriver.
-It performs various actions in the game to maximize cookie production.
+It performs various actions in the game to maximize cookie production even when while away.

 ## Prerequisites